Skip to content

 Meet the Staff

-See the August 18 message on your UC Merced email with information from your 2023-24 BAC academic advisor.
+You will receive a message on May 31, 2024, on your UC Merced email with information about your BAC temporary summer academic advisor.

 BOBCAT ADVISING CENTER TEAM